Spicery/Nutmeg/docs/index.md

-# Placeholder for home page
+# Placeholder for Nutmeg in a Nutshell